merthelva/custom-multiselect/README.md

 ## Gotchas

 Before start interacting with this component, it is important to note a couple of gotchas at this point.
-They are all known to be related to the misimplementation of code logics somewhere and hopefully they will be fixed in the future.
+Some of them are known to be related to the misimplementation of code logics somewhere and hopefully they will be fixed in the future.
 The list is below:

 - When pressing _ArrowDown_ key for the second time (the first time it is pressed, options wrapper will be opeend as stated above), the focus will immediately be on the second option.
 The expected behavior is that the focus should be on the first option but it is not.
 Except for the first time, the first option will be focusable, though.